sebastian-king/IP-to-Timezone/README.md

 See `example.php` for usage information.

 Included in this Github is also a script and crontab for automatically updating the IP2Location database.
 IP2Location update their databases on the first of each month and therefore a crontab once a month is necessary to stay accurate with identifying timezones.
 For instructions on how to install this script please see the top of `cron/update-ip2location-db.php`
+Supports cron on 32-bit and 64-bit Linux, Unix and Windows.

 Also please note that use of IP2Location's free (LITE) databases requires attribution, information of these requirements can be found at http://lite.ip2location.com/.